-Husky Move ran program every Monday, Wednesday, and Friday for four different 5th and 6th grade classrooms.
-Each grade level was run simultaneously, where each class had at least two Program Leaders in the room.
-In addition to Husky Sport program leaders, sport based youth development (SBYD) student volunteers would visit every Friday, adding an additional 7 adults to be divided for the two classes being run at a time.
+Husky Move programmed every Monday, Wednesday, and Friday for four different 5th and 6th grade classrooms.
+Each grade level classes were run simultaneously, where each class had at least two Program Leaders in the room.
+In addition to Husky Sport program leaders, Sport Based Youth Development (SBYD) student volunteers visited every Friday, adding an additional 3-4 adults to each classroom.

-During engagements, students learned fundamental skills and exercises that could be utilized in competitive team or individual sports, as well as other essential components of healthy living.
-A sample overview of a typical lesson plan is show below.
+During engagements, students learned fundamental skills and exercises that could be utilized in competitive team or individual sports, as well as other essential components of physical literacy.
+A sample overview of a typical lesson plan is shown below: